-'Tanja says that the salesman ...{verb} it/them.'
+'Tanja says that the salesman ... verb it/them.' '''

 Their results suggested that ambiguous pronouns led participants to make more agreement errors than unambiguous pronouns in number mismatching conditions.
-The presence of the ambiguous pronoun 'ze' resulted in as many agreement errors as the conditions with full NPs.
+The presence of the ambiguous pronoun ze resulted in as many agreement errors as the conditions with full NPs.
 When there was an overt/unambiguous case marking, participants made substantially fewer errors.

 Another study that used a sentence completion framework and used pronouns was Nicol & Antón-Méndez's (2009) study.
-They conducted their experiment in English with preambles such as 'The bill from account(s)/him(them) ...'.
+They conducted their experiment in English with preambles such as 'The bill from account(s)/him(them) . . . '.
 They aimed to test the effects of overt case marking in English, which was only possible with pronouns like Dutch.
-Unlike Hartsuiker et al. (2001), Nicol & Antón-Méndez (2009) only manipulated the number of the attractor (singular x plural) and the type of the attractor (NP x pronoun).
+Unlike Hartsuiker et al. (2001), Nicol and Antón-Méndez (2009) only manipulated the number of the attractor (singular x plural) and the type of the attractor (NP x pronoun).
 Similar to Hartsuiker et al.'s (2001) findings, they found that overt case-marking (the use of pronouns) diminished the error rates in subject-verb agreement.

 However, both of these studies could not differentiate between the effects of pronoun use and the effects of overt case-marking.
-In a subsequent production study with a sentence completion task, Hartsuiker et al. (2003) tested the effects of overt-case marking in a language that uses case-marking with noun phrases: German.
+In a subsequent production study with a sentence completion task, Hartsuiker, Schriefers, Bock, and Kikstra (2003) tested the effects of overt-case marking in a language that uses case-marking with noun phrases: German.
 They have utilized ambiguous case markings and article forms in their experiment.

 The case information has a morphophonological reflex both on the article and the noun in German.
-For example, the singular noun 'man' is 'der Mann' in the nominative and 'dem Mann' in the dative, whereas the plural noun 'men' is 'die Männer' in the nominative and 'den Männern' in the dative.
+For example, the singular noun man is der Mann in the nominative and dem Mann in the dative, whereas the plural noun men is die Männer in the nominative and den Männern in the dative.
 Another important characteristic of German is that some case marking may surface in an ambiguous form.
-While the noun 'man' is unambiguously dative-marked in 'dem Mann', its surface of a plural and nominative-marked 'men', 'die Männer', is ambiguous between the accusative and nominative forms.
+While the noun man is unambiguously dative-marked in dem Mann, its surface of a plural and nominative-marked men, die Männer, is ambiguous between the accusative and nominative forms.
 Even though this specific ambiguity is limited to plural forms with masculine nouns, a similar syncretism can also be observed in singular forms with feminine and neuter nouns.
-For example, the article of the word 'Demonstration' in German is not ambiguous between a singular and a plural form when the noun is marked with a dative case.
-However, the nominative and the accusative forms of this noun's article surfaces as 'die' independent of the case and the plurality.
-One set of examples in which this ambiguity is utilized by Hartsuiker et al. (2003) is provided in (21).
+For example, the article of the word Demonstration in German is not ambiguous between a singular and a plural form when the noun is marked with a dative case.
+However, the nominative and the accusative forms of this noun's article surfaces as die independent of the case and the plurality.
+One set of examples in which this ambiguity is utilized by Hartsuiker et al. (2003) is provided in (24).
 They manipulated the number of the attractor (plural x singular) and the case ambiguity on the attractor (unambiguously dative x ambiguous between nominative and accusative) by changing the preposition.

-(21) a.
-UNAMBIGUOUSLY DATIVE
+(24) a.
+Unambiguously Dative

 '''

 Die Stellungnahme zu der/den Demonstration(-en) ... the.F.NOM.SG position on the.F.DAT.SG/PL demonstration(-PL) ...
+'The position on the demonstrations(s) ... '

 '''

-'The position on the demonstrations(s) ...'